SCRT-HQ/VaporShell/docs/glossary/New-VSOpsWorksLayer.md

----
-layout: glossary
-title: New-VSOpsWorksLayer
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSOpsWorksLayer

 ## SYNOPSIS
-Adds an AWS::OpsWorks::Layer resource to the template
+Adds an AWS::OpsWorks::Layer resource to the template.
+Creates a layer.
+For more information, see How to Create a Layer: https://docs.aws.amazon.com/opsworks/latest/userguide/workinglayers-basics-create.html.

 ## SYNTAX